GarudaNvim/GarudaNvim.github.io/docs/index.md

 - **Powerful Keymaps**: We believe that every key has a purpose (like your mistakes… just kidding!).
 A thoughtfully crafted keymap system that enhances your productivity.
 - **Cross-Platform**: Optimized for macOS and Linux.
 Sorry Windows fans, maybe someday. 😉

-With GarudaNvim, get ready to code faster, customize deeper, and maybe even impress your colleagues(and partner!) with how rarely you reach for the mouse.
+With GarudaNvim, get ready to code faster, customize deeper, and maybe even impress your colleagues (and partner!) with how rarely you reach for the mouse.

+Checkout the [Features](features.md) section for more info.

 Ready To Install?
 Click [here](installation.md)